How to say “boring” in Japanese

 Let me start with the definition and meanings of “tsumaranai”.

-- tsumaranai – つまらない : an i-adjective meaning ‘boring’ in Japanese.
-Depending on the subject word used together, this can also mean ‘bored’.
+- tsumaranai – つまらない : an i-adjective meaning ‘boring’ or ‘bored’ in Japanese.

 Then, let me explain how to use “tsumaranai” through the example sentence below.